meliorence/react-native-snap-carousel/doc/CUSTOM_INTERPOLATIONS.md

 }
 ```

-Here is the result, which you can try it live in [the provided example](https://github.com/archriss/react-native-snap-carousel/tree/master/example):
+Here is the result, which you can try live in [the provided example](https://github.com/archriss/react-native-snap-carousel/tree/master/example):

 ![react-native-snap-carousel custom layout](https://i.imgur.com/slnTbyG.gif)